 In addition, the GNSO Council, as the manager of the policy development process, should be kept informed at all times about coordination efforts with the CCT Review Team and the PDP on New gTLD Subsequent Procedures.
-It is thus the Council who, in case of conflict between these groups, is to take appropriate action to align work processes if and when necessary.
+In case of conflict between these groups, the Council shall take appropriate action to align work processes if and when necessary.